 By lying on your back with knees bent to the side, resting on the floor, the "Reclining Hero Pose" stretches the knees and intensifies the stretch in the thighs and ankles.

-For meditation, try Dhyana, or "Cross-Heart Kirtan Kriya Meditation", a mantra meditation that helps control the thoughts and encourages a renewed sense of peace and balance.
+For meditation, try Dhyana or "Cross-Heart Kirtan Kriya Meditation," a mantra meditation that helps control thoughts and encourages a renewed sense of peace and balance.

 Rochelle Ballard, Taylor Knox, Brian Conley, Garrett McNamara, Tom Carroll, and Holly Beck, to name a few, are all pro surfers that share a passion for yoga in their surfing lives.

 Ballard, a former WCT surfer, has even released an instructional DVD, "Surf Into Yoga," with relevant sequences for surfers.